prashantpatel0/prashantpatel0/README.md

 ### Hi there, I'm Prashant - aka [prashantpatel0][website] 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a Programmer and Developer!
 - 🔭 I’m currently working on a [EYE GAZE TRACKING][website]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking for Internship or Job.